danehan/Arboretum/README.md

 A buildable arboretum that is customizable for all your modded forestry needs.
 Includes lore-friendly mail.

-Requires:
-Solid Foundations
-Mail Framework Mod
+Requires: Solid Foundations and Mail Framework Mod